 Do you often break out from using BB cream?
-If you do, this review on Media BB Cream as it has been proven to be safe on my pimple-prone skin.
+If you do, check out this review on Media BB Cream as it has been proven to be safe on my pimple-prone skin.

-I’ve never really had much luck with BB cream.
-Most of them caused me to breakout even if the package stated ‘non-comedogenic’.
+I’d never had much luck with BB cream.
+Most of them caused me to breakout even if the product was labelled as ‘non-comedogenic’.
 This had included BB Creams from The Face Shop, Etude, Ettusais and more.
-It took me a while to find one that doesn’t and I’m going to share this review with you.
+It took me a long time to find one that doesn’t trigger pimples and I’m happy to share more about this product with you.

-Originated in Japan, Media (媚點) is a sub-brand under Kanebo, and the products are made in Japan.
-As with many Japanese brands such as Integrate, I was able to get them in Taiwan probably due to the proximity between the two countries.
+Originated in Japan, Media (媚點) is a sub-brand under Kanebo.
+As with many Japanese brands such as Integrate, I was able to get Media cosmetics in Taiwan probably due to the proximity between the two countries.

 What’s Media’s target audience?
 Based on the age of celebrity ambassador ‘Selina Jen’, I believe this product caters to women in their 30s to 40s.

 Media BB Cream comes in a 35g lightweight tube and is available in three colors.
 In the face shots that you see in this post, I was wearing the lightest shade – 01 for my skin tone (Mac NC20 / Lancome P0-03).

-Let’s see if Media BB Cream lives up to her claims.
+Let’s see if this product lives up to her marketing claims.

 What’s Good about Media BB Cream?